 Co-founder & Director

 Christopher is a Co-founder and Director of Vertex, as well as a Partner in TriStar Technology Ventures.
 Prior to co-founding TriStar and Vertex, Christopher was the Manager of New Venture Development in Vanderbilt’s Office of Technology Transfer and Enterprise Development.
 That responsibility included licensing Vanderbilt intellectual property, assisting in the formation of new start-up companies and working with existing start-ups.
 Since beginning as the Chancellor’s Fund in 2000, Vanderbilt has invested a significant amount of capital into 30 different Vanderbilt-related companies.
 Christopher was responsible for managing this portfolio and represented Vanderbilt on the Boards of five of these companies.
-He is active in Nashville’s entrepreneurial community and serves on the Boards of the Nashville Capital Network, the Nashville Technology Council and the Nashville Entrepreneur Center, as well as being on the board of one of TriStar’s portfolio companies, MedCenterDisplay.
+He is active in Nashville’s entrepreneurial community and serves on the Boards of the Nashville Capital Network, the Nashville Technology Council and the Nashville Entrepreneur Center, as well as being on the Boards of seven of TriStar’s portfolio companies.
 Christopher is also active in the national technology transfer association (AUTM) and frequently leads educational sessions on topics such as intellectual property valuation and the interaction between venture firms and technology transfer offices.
 Prior to joining Vanderbilt, he worked in PricewaterhouseCoopers’ valuation group, providing consulting and transaction support services.
 Christopher received his undergraduate degree from the University of Notre Dame and his MBA from Vanderbilt.

 David Landman, MBA